-Before initiating therapy with amoxicillin, careful enquiry should be made concerning previous hypersensitivity reactions to penicillins, cephalosporins or other beta-lactam agents.
+Before initiating therapy with amoxicillin, careful enquiry should be made concerning previous hypersensitivity reactions to penicillins, cephalosporins or other beta-lactam agents (see sections 4.3 and 4.8).

 Serious and occasionally fatal hypersensitivity reactions (including anaphylactoid and severe cutaneous adverse reactions) have been reported in patients on penicillin therapy.
 These reactions are more likely to occur in individuals with a history of penicillin hypersensitivity and in atopic individuals.
 If an allergic reaction occurs, amoxicillin therapy must be discontinued and appropriate alternative therapy instituted.